-- Live CPA guidance: This is obviously a premium service that you’ll have to pay extra for.
-But if you pay for it, you can live chat with a CPA who can check your taxes and answer your questions before you file.
+- Live tax expert guidance: This is obviously a premium service that you’ll have to pay extra for.
+But if you pay for it, you can live chat with a tax expert who can check your taxes and answer your questions before you file.

 - Three financial numbers: After your file your taxes, TurboTax gives you access to three key financial numbers—your credit score, debt-to-income ratio, and overall income for the tax year.
 You can get these elsewhere, but it’s helpful to have them all in one place.